Cold, Flu or Covid-19?

 Colds, influenza (the flu) and Covid-19 all affect your airways and how you breathe.
 This means they are easily confused with one another.
 If you are having respiratory issues please contact your health provider straight away.

-We will be offering a Nurse led walk-in clinic this winter for patients with cold and flu symptoms.
+We offer a Nurse led assessment service for patients with cold and flu symptoms.
 You will be assessed by a Nurse who will provide you with advice and determine if there is a need to see a GP.
 Our Nurses are highly skilled clinical staff members and we ask that you please respect their advice and decision if they decide you do not need to see a GP.
 Please note there is a charge for this service.

 About Flu